Dan Hamhuis: Early years

-Hamuis suffered a broken tibia during his junior draft-eligible season, limiting his exposure to WHL scouts.
+Hamhuis suffered a broken tibia during his junior draft-eligible season, limiting his exposure to WHL scouts.
 Consequently, he went unselected in the WHL Bantam Draft.

 He later admitted to not even being aware of the junior draft until a couple months later.
 The Prince George Cougars later put Hamhuis on their protected list and he went on to make his junior debut in 1998–99.
 He recorded a goal and four points over 56 games while being named both Prince George's rookie and scholastic player of the year.
 The following season, he improved to 10 goals and 33 points in 70 games.
 He helped Prince George advance to the Conference Finals, scoring two goals and five points in a junior career-high of 13 post-season games.
 He was also named the Cougars' scholastic player for the year for the second year in a row.

 Hamhuis' third WHL season in 2000–01 saw him increase his offensive production to 13 goals and 59 points over 62 games, eighth in scoring among league defencemen.
 He received WHL West First All-Star Team honours and was named Prince George's most dedicated player.
 Playing in his NHL draft-eligible season, he participated in the 2001 CHL Top Prospects Game, where he served as captain for his team.
 Hamhuis was ranked by the NHL Central Scouting Bureau as the second-best North American prospect overall (behind Jason Spezza) and the top defenceman.
-He went on to be selected with the 12th overall pick in the 2001 NHL Entry Draft by the Nashville Predators.
+He went on to be selected with the 12th overall pick in the 2001 NHL entry draft by the Nashville Predators.
 He was the second defenceman to be selected after the Montreal Canadiens took Mike Komisarek seventh overall.
 Scouting reports listed him as a physical offensive defenceman with excellent skating, passing and open-ice hitting abilities, as well as a good hockey sense.
 Having identified his shot as a weaker aspect of his game, he worked on improving it during his junior years.
 His coach in Prince George likened his playing style to Scott Niedermayer.